PETER SCHULTZ – VITA NOVA PRETORIA

 WORKING WITH PARENTS

 Children, especially teenagers, by default, and sometimes deliberately, test boundaries – that is how they learn about life and about themselves.
-Parents’ responsibility is to address the “tests” AND primarily build or sustain relationship with their children on this family venture.
+Parents’ responsibility is to address the “tests” AND primarily build or sustain relationship with their children.

 In working with parents, I first obtain all relevant information from one or both parents, informing their request for assistance.
 The programme focuses on parenting styles, their attachment styles, their roles in the home, emotional connection, and communication with their child, dealing with the child’s “problem” behaviour and parental selfcare.
 Sessions are personal, practical, and task-orientated and supported by information handouts.